anderslanglands/ustr/README.md

 If you are writing a library that uses ustr and want users to be able to create `Ustr`s to pass to your API from C, add `ustr_extern.rs` to your crate and use `include/ustr.h` or `include/ustr.hpp` for function declarations.

 # Changelog
+## Changes since 0.4
+### 32-bit support added
+Removed the restriction to 64-bit systems and fixed a bug relating to pointer maths.
+Thanks to agaussman for bringing it up: https://github.com/anderslanglands/ustr/issues/8
+### Miri leak checks re-enabled
+Thanks to RalfJung for pointing out that Miri now ignores "leaks" from statics: https://github.com/anderslanglands/ustr/pull/9
+### PartialOrd is now lexicographic
+Thanks to macprog-guy for the PR implementing PartialOrd by deferring to &str.
+This will be slower than the previous derived implementation which just did a pointer comparison, but is much less surprising: https://github.com/anderslanglands/ustr/pull/10
 ## Changes since 0.3
 ### Added Miri to CI tests
 Miri sanity-checks the unsafe parts of the code to guard against some types of UB.